NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ### Create a Job Template to run ping with default values for count and target and input field for target

-Navigate to "Hosts > Job templates" and click "New Job Templates".
+Navigate to "Hosts > Templates > Job templates" and click "New Job Templates".
 As a template use something like this:

     ping -c 10 <%= input("ping_target").blank? ?
 "8.8.8.8" : input("ping_target") %>